TimCodes/TradeWithAI-/packages/server/src/modules/trading/README.md

 ## License

-Part of the Alpha Arena project.
+Part of the TradeWithAI project.
 See main project README for license information.